Nadine Spychala

 Most of my research has been hugely interdisciplinary, intersecting mathematics, machine learning, neuroscience, as well as philosophy.
 My doctoral work in particular required extensive bridge-building between abstract mathematical measures and their conceptual meanings.

-I have been the main organiser of a symposium titled Rethinking Computational Approaches to the Mind - Fundamental Challenges & Future Perspectives, which brought together researchers to examine critical questions about computational approaches in the mind sciences.
+I have been the main organiser of a symposium titled Rethinking Computational Approaches to the Mind - Fundamental Challenges & Future Perspectives, which brought together researchers to examine questions about computational approaches in the mind sciences.
 Have a look at the recorded talks and panel discussion which included, amongst others, Melanie Mitchell, Konrad Kording, and Gaël Varoquaux.

 Volunteering